ElucidataInc/polly-docs/docs/Getting Started/Your Workspaces2.md

 **Note:**

 *    Data files and notebooks can be organized within a folder while analyses are stored outside a folder in the selected workspace.
 In case of notebook uploads, the notebook are always uploaded in the root directory of the workspace (outside a folder).
 However, once uploaded, it can be moved to a folder if required.
-*    Users will receive an email notification whenever they are added to a new workspace, their role changes, or they are removed from a workspace.

 ## Navigating through a folder